Minimial Creditble Coverage/MCC information for Businesses

 It is important to note that open enrollment periods for many health plans occur in 2008- the period of coverage will go through portions of 2009 (i.e. there is a one year contract for coverage).
-Therefore in 2008, many people will have to pick health plans that are MCC compliant to avoid being penalized on their 2009 Massachusetts State Taxes.
-For more information on how the MCC requirement impacts individuals and what plans already meet MCC requirements, see our MCC section for individuals.
+Therefore in 2008, many people will have had to pick health plans that are MCC compliant to avoid being penalized on their 2009 Massachusetts State Taxes.

 Key health plans a business may offer their employees that already meet MCC standards: